A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Introduction

-Since most of this paper is technical in nature, readers interested only in the cosmological results can skip to Sect. \ref{sec:base_lcdm}.
+Since most of this paper is technical in nature, readers interested only in the final cosmological results can skip to Sect. \ref{sec:base_lcdm}, though the earlier sections are essential reading if one wants to acquire an appreciation of the fidelity of the results.
 Our conclusions are summarized in Sect. \ref{sec:conclusions}.
 Throughout this paper, we use the same notation and definitions of cosmological parameters as in PCP18.